Production technology person showing automation manufacturing process

 Case study: What is the real-world impact of today’s market conditions?

-The manufacturer relied on debt instead of capital to support its growth and began to encounter significant challenges when interest rates started to climb in 2022.
+An automotive parts manufacturer made significant investments to support its growth and took out long-term loans to purchase new equipment and machinery.
+It also moved to a larger facility to increase production and meet high demand.
+The manufacturer relied on debt instead of capital to support its growth and began to encounter significant challenges with rising interest rates.
 The rate of its long-term loans from the bank increased while market demand for its products slowed.
 Additionally, the cost of materials, labour, and logistics increased, and suppliers started to demand shorter or upfront payment terms while customers took longer to pay for their orders.

-The automotive parts manufacturer is now operating with less money from the bank — and has no room to reduce labour, material, or logistics costs.
+Each of these factors resulted in cash leaving the business at a faster rate than it was coming in, contributing to a negative operating cashflow and lower EBITDA.
+The business started to struggle to meet its interest coverage ratios, and the bank restricted its financing to reduce risks.
+The automotive parts manufacturer is now operating with less money from the bank and has no room to reduce labour, material, or logistics costs.
 It also risks losing customers if it raises the prices of its products.
 The business owners begin to use their personal funds to meet the debt coverage ratio from the bank and consider approaching private lenders for more financing.

 How to run your manufacturing business with fewer resources